How do I apply for a property?

 What happens if I want to get a pet?

 You may not introduce a pet to the property without written permission from the owner.
-Please speak to our property managers regarding your decision.
+Please speak to our property managers for advice on introducing a pet into a rental property.

 What happens if I want to put up picture hooks?